matthewtodd/zmk-config/README.md

 background, curious to see if I'll find something I like better enough than Colemak-DH to take the muscle memory hit.

+- Adding a [Sturdy][sturdy] layer.
+I gave this an honest run, using it for work for almost a week in January 2025, and while it did feel nice, it wasn't enough better than Colemak-DH for me to suffer the muscle memory hit.
+I was curious about Magic Sturdy, so maybe that's a project for a future day.
+- Adding a [Canary][canary] layer.
+I played with it for a little while but decided to concentrate on Sturdy instead.
+[Vylet][vylet] as a next step did look interesting!
 - Adding a [Focal][focal] layer.
 I may have given up too soon (it has nice looking metrics!), but I had a lot of trouble with P on the inner index column, bottom row.
 Maybe this teaches me I want to deprioritize the inner